-- Never sit on bow or gunwales while underway
+- Never sit on the bow or gunwales while underway

 - Always maintain proper lookout